 As the largest member of the deer family, moose have long snouts, bulbous noses and dewlaps under their throats, which set them apart.
 Introduced to northern Colorado in the 1970s, they are frequently sighted on Rocky Mountain National Park’s west side along the East Inlet and Onahu Trails, in Big Meadows and the Kawuneeche Valley.
 Look in areas full of willows and aquatic vegetation.
 Also see them at State Forest State Park in Walden, Colorado's moose capital.

 Not just a clothing brand, marmots scurry around the park snagging food, chirping loudly, and usually looking pretty cuddly.
 Found primarily above 10,000 feet, marmots play a key role in the tundra's ecosystem.
-Look for them in the high elevations of Rocky Mountain National Park sunning on a rock or taking a nap in open tundra.
+Look for them in the high elevations of Rocky Mountain National Park and Great Sand Dunes National Park sunning on a rock or taking a nap in open tundra.
 Small mammals known as picas also reside in the high country but are typically a bit harder to spot.

 Birds of the Rocky Mountains